 100,000 + 45,000 + 44,000 + 43,000 ÷ 3 x 17 = 850,000

-If the player loses one or more lives before completing a screen, but then goes on to complete it on a susequent life, only the points earned on the successful run are counted (otherwise that screen's score, and thus the average, would be artificially inflated).
-The player should earn at least a few thousand points for each death, with the ideal being to reach the final barrel screen of Level 21 (#115) with one or more spare men to sacrifice by racking up an extra 10-14,000 points before the timer expires.
+If the player loses one or more lives before completing a board, but then goes on to complete it on a susequent life, only the points earned on the successful run are counted (otherwise that board's score, and thus the average, would be artificially inflated).
+The player should earn at least a few thousand points for each death, with the ideal being to reach the final barrel board of Level 21 (#115) with one or more spare men to sacrifice by racking up an extra 10-14,000 points before the timer expires.
 This is known as a "cash-in."

 Here is an example of a game-in-progress, one of mine in fact, proceeding at a million-point clip: